-If you have any questions about this report or concerning your water utility, please contact utility department at (386)984-5872.
+If you have any questions about this report or concerning your water utility, please contact Columbia County Utilities at (386) 984-5872.
 We encourage our valued customers to be informed about their water utility.

-Columbia County - Ellisville routinely monitors for contaminants in your drinking water according to Federal and State laws, rules, and regulations.
-Except where indicated otherwise, this report is based on the results of our monitoring for the period of January 1 to December 31, 2020.
-Data obtained before January 1, 2020, and presented in this report are from the most recent testing done in accordance with the laws, rules, and regulations.
+Columbia County-Ellisville routinely monitors for contaminants in your drinking water according to federal and state laws, rules, and regulations.
+Except where indicated otherwise, this report is based on the results of our monitoring for the period of January 1, to December 31, 2022.
+Data obtained before January 1, 2022, and presented in this report are from the most recent testing done in accordance with the laws, rules, and regulations.